MAY LITERARY BIRTHDAYS

 Coatsworth wrote over 90 books, most of them children's books, including Five Bushel Farm (1939), a Maine pioneer story; The Enchanted: An Incredible Tale (1951); and Giant Book of Cat Stories (1953).
 She won the 1931 Newbery Award for her children's book, The Cat Who Went To Heaven (1930), which is set in Japan.

 Her first novel, Here I Stay: A Maine Novel, was published in 1938.
 She also wrote a number of autobiographical books and poetry.
+Her daughter (with Beston), Kate Barnes (1932-2013), was also a writer and Maine's first poet laureate.

-[Eleanor] May Sarton, May 3, 1912 - July 15, 1995
+May Sarton, May 3, 1912 - July 16, 1995

 Other May Birthdays